Atlanta 6:03 Trk 20 Bukka White (Booker T. White) Recorded: Memphis, Tennessee Parchman Farm Blues - Roots RTS 33055 [email protected]

 I get off the freight For a job aks the man for me to eat

-He said, 'Can you strip I said, I read it, but I ain't never did it He said, 'If you eat anything, you gon' it!'
+He said, you strip sorgham?
+I said, I read it, but I ain't never did it He said, 'If you eat anything, you strip it!'

-I 'cided to do a little a-work for him He went in there an got me sorghum, cornbread, cheese, hot cup a-coffee.
+I 'cided to do a little a-work for him He in there an got me sorghum, molasses cornbread, cheese, hot cup a-coffee.

 My train was in the The blowed!
 When I hear train blow, gettin' on I said I'm fixin' to t'stripin 'em.